evilsocket/opensnitch/wiki/GUI-known-problems.md

 If you're running GNOME you need to install this extension -> https://github.com/ubuntu/gnome-shell-extension-appindicator (check if it's available for your distribution)

-See the instructions detailed below to see how enable it.
+See the instructions detailed below to see how to enable it.

 👉 On the other hand, if you're running **LinuxMint <= 21.1** or **Ubuntu <= 22.10** or **Pop!_OS 22.04 LTS**, see if the process `opensnitch-ui` is consuming 100% of the CPU.
 See this issue for more information: https://github.com/evilsocket/opensnitch/issues/647#issuecomment-1383956333

-🐛 As a consequence of previous problem, you may also encounter this error:
+🐛 As a consequence of the previous problem, you may also encounter this error:
 ```
 If this call came from a _pb2.py file, your generated code is out of date and must be regenerated with protoc >= 3.19.0.
 If you cannot immediately regenerate your protos, some other possible workarounds are: